jsauve/HGMF2018/README.md

 * Build and run

 ### Note
-You may see shit it the code leftover from last year's app.
+You may see shit in the code leftover from last year's app.
 I've gutted most of it, but there may be some remnants.